AMcCall22/company-suggestions/README.md

 #### Issues faced and resolved

 The search functionality originally used checkboxes but the logic for combining these with a text search proved too complex at this stage.
 Therefore, radio buttons were introduced in order that  only 1 selection from the remote working dropdown list or 1 selection from the level of opportunities dropdown could be used during a search.
+These can be used combined with a keyword search.

 Pagination within the search function proved too complex so a workaround was introduced.
 This was necessary because the function calls the all_companies_list.html as a results page, and this html document has pagination embedded within it.
-Therefore, I increased the limit of the search results per page to 1000, which avoids the need for the function to call the pagination logic (unless the results were > 1000)
+Therefore, I increased the limit of the search results per page to 1000, which avoids the need for the function to call the pagination logic (unless the results were > 1000).
+This will be reviewed in the future.

-#### Future Developments
+##### Future Developments

 **Registration/Login/Logout**